 If you've navigated away from the "weather" intent, return to it by clicking on Intents and then the "weather" intent.

-In the same way you entered the User Says examples, add the lines of text below in the Response section:
+In the same way you entered the Training Phrases, add the lines of text below in the Response section:

 - Sorry I don't know the weather